Donders-Institute/bidscoin/docs/options.rst

   - ``module add dcm2niix/v1.0.20210317;`` (note the semi-colon at the end)
   - ``PATH=/opt/dcm2niix/bin:$PATH;`` (note the semi-colon at the end)
   - ``/opt/dcm2niix/bin/`` (note the slash at the end)
-  - ``'\"C:\\Program Files\\dcm2niix\"'`` (note the quotes to deal with the whitespace)
+  - ``"C:\Program Files\dcm2niix\"`` (note the quotes to deal with the whitespace in the path)

 - ``args``: Argument string that is passed as input to dcm2niix to customize its behavior, e.g. ``-z n -i y`` for ignoring derived data and having uncompressed output data.
 To test the proper working of dcm2niix click [Test] and see the terminal output for more helptext on its input arguments

 .. tip::
-   - Put your custom dcm2niix path-setting in your template bidsmap so that you don't have to adjust it anymore for every new study
+   - Use the [Set as default] button to put your custom dcm2niix path-setting in your template bidsmap so that you don't have to adjust it anymore for every new study
    - SPM users may want to use '-z n', which produces unzipped nifti's

 dcm2niix2bids - plugin